MY STORY

 Growing up in Hong Kong: Video Rental Stores

 Before cable TV, there were video rental stores where you could rent VHS tapes and Laserdiscs.
-I was too young to understand the technology, but I knew that when you popped that shit into the machine you can watch cartoons!
+I was too young to understand the technology, but I knew that when you popped that shit into the machine you could watch cartoons!

 I remember going to the rental stores just to see the cover art.
 (As a kid with no money, the best thing to do was to go to your favorite stores and do window shopping.)
-The cover art for laser discs was the best because they were so large.
+The cover art for laser discs was the best because they were larger than your usual formats.
 They were at least the size of a large calendar, so the large visuals and bright colors were very attractive.
 I remember specifically being attached to the Japanese imports because of the cartoons! (back then I didn't even know the term anime.)
 I was also really interested in the horror movie covers because they were so creepy.
 As a kid, just looking at the covers and imagining what the movie would be about was entertainment itself.

 Growing up in Hong Kong: Magazine Stalls